-This book should hit the shelves not long into 2021!
+This book should hit the shelves towards the end of 2021!
 Feel free to read the introduction:

 In general, humans are not very good at understanding how we construct our thinking and the unconscious intentions behind this construction.
 You might say: Of course we’re not: they’re unconscious!
 But they don’t have to be!
 So how can we make them more conscious?
 To use some psychology language, we lack the metacognitive capacity to think about our thinking from a developmental perspective.
 In my research, I found that self-awareness and intention are the mechanisms that make developmental cognitive growth possible and together we will uncover our level of self-awareness and the unconscious intention behind our actions.
 Then we'll look at changing them in order to grow our thinking Vertically.

 In this book, we will explore how certain cognitive heuristics (shortcuts) facilitate cognitive growth with just a little self-awareness.
 Throughout the book several fields of psychology will be touched on to show how they work together to produce how we think; such as metacognition, stage development, thinking, memory and general intelligence.
 I will also introduce you to a novel, more encompassing theory called Constructed Development Theory, and it’s four pillars: Intention, Awareness, Choice and Response(TM), which together lead to our habituated Thinking Styles.